MasatoKokubo/DebugTrace-java/README.md

 DebugTrace-java ia a library to output logs for debug.
 It can be used in Java 8.

-The following are an exaample of java source used DebugTrace methods and the log of when the example was executed.
+The following are an example of java source used DebugTrace methods and the log of when the example was executed.
-Log bodys are automatically indent.
+Log body is automatically indent.

-#### Example used DebugTrace
+#### Example used DebugTrace-java

 ```java:Example2.java
 package example;